Thank you for convening a session at the EGU General Assembly 2022. Here we provide information to help you in all stages of the convening process.

 3l.
 At the conference

-- Please check that the chairpersons for your session (oral, virtual PICO, or poster) are in place.
+- Please check that the chairpersons for your session are in place.

 - Make sure to keep sessions on time.
-Physical oral presentation times include 3 minutes for questions and change-over to the next speaker.
-Virtual PICO presentations consist of a 2-minute oral presentation followed by a time period given for individual chats.
+All oral presentation times include the time for questions and change-over to the next speaker.

 - More relevant tips can be found in the presenter guidelines.